PotatoMerchant/dataset-helper-releases/README.md

 dataset-wide find/replace, and a few file-prep tools, all in one native app.

-This started as a personal passion project — decent dataset-tagging tools on macOS are surprisingly hard to come by, most of what's out there is Windows or x64/x86 exclusive, and that's a pain I can sympathise with.
-Figured I'd share it in case it's useful to anyone else in the same boat.
+This started as a personal passion project — decent dataset-tagging tools on macOS are surprisingly hard to come by, most of what's out there is  exclusively available on Windows or x64/x86 architecture, and that's a pain I can sympathise with.
+I Figured I'd share this in case it's useful to anyone else in the same boat.

 ## Features